BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/9_2_Using_CLTV_in_Scripts.md

 ```
 04 9f7b2a5c b1 75 76 a9 14 371c20fb2e9899338ce5e99908e64fd30b789313 88 ac
 ```
-The `decodescript` RPC can make sure we got it right:
+The `decodescript` RPC can verify that we got it right:
 ```
 $ bitcoin-cli -named decodescript hexstring=049f7b2a5cb17576a914371c20fb2e9899338ce5e99908e64fd30b78931388ac
 {